What is OMS?

 - Delivery: Customers may want to buy online and pick up in store, or the company may even be using its stores as warehouses to meet demand, increase inventory turns and reduce markdowns.
 That complicates logistics.

 Do I need an OMS?

 With technology, customers have become accustomed to the seamless management of orders.
-An order management system is a critical factor in managing all the orders and facilitating them for a better customer experience.
-If you’re using an outdated OMS or need to reduce manual inputs for orders and inventory to scale commerce, Better OMS can help.
+An order management system is a critical factor in managing all orders and facilitating them for a better customer experience.
+If you’re using an outdated OMS or need to reduce manual intervention for orders and inventory to scale commerce, Better OMS can help.